idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### How to provide coarse estimates SWAG/T-Shirt size

-- **T-Shirt size** - This is a word for creating very coarse cost estimates that use sizes (S, M, L, XL) to correspond with cost.
+- **T-Shirt size** - This is a word for creating coarse cost estimates that use sizes (S, M, L, XL) to correspond with cost.
 T-Shirt sizes don't have a standardized map to time units so I recommend using actual time units.
-To avoid "false precision", limit yourself to a small set of coarse time units e.g. (1 half, 2 halves, 4 halves, 4+ halves).
+To avoid "false precision", limit yourself to a small set of coarse time units e.g. (1 quarter, 2 quarter, 4 quarter, 4+ quarter).

 - **SWAG (Scientific Wild Ass Guess)** - This is another word for cost estimation.
 In this context, it's synonymous with T-Shirt size.